yazhini119/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

-# Experiment--05-Implementation-of-flipflops-using-verilog
+# Exp-05 Implementation of flipflops using verilog
+### AIM:
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+To implement all the flipflops using verilog and validating their functionality using their functional tables

-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+– PC, Cyclone II , USB flasher

-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime

+### Procedure :-
+ Step:1 Open Quartus II and select new project and choose the file location.
+ Step:2 Module Declaration.
+Module should have the file name.
+ Step:3 Declare Inputs and outputs.
+ Step:4 Use assign declaration and wire to define the functionality of logic circuits.
+ Step:5 End the program with endmodule.
+Step:6 Run the program and choose RTL viewer to get RTL realization.

+# THEORY :-

+## SR Flip-Flop:-
 ### THEORY
-SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.

 ![image](https://user-images.githubusercontent.com/36288975/167910294-bb550548-b1dc-4cba-9044-31d9037d476b.png)